Esa-Pekka Salonen: Apple campaign

 In 2014 Salonen was part of an international television and web campaign for Apple, promoting iPad Air.
 The campaign included not only the ad itself, but also discussions with Salonen on classical music, inspiration, and composing.
 Apple also offered a new and, for a limited time, free recording of Salonen's Grawemeyer prize-winning violin concerto, featuring the violinist Leila Josefowicz and the Philharmonia Orchestra, 20 of Salonen's classical music picks on the iTunes Store classical music page, 15 of Salonen's iPad app picks in the app store, and a guest DJ station on iTunes Radio.

 The ad was noted for "the novelty of seeing a contemporary classical composer in a piece of mainstream advertising," for the synchronisation of the video editing with the score, and for the positive portrayal of classical music as compared to its typical pop cultural image.
-Salonen also did a concert with violinist Leila Josefowicz and the Philharmonia Orchestra in an Apple store in Berlin and spoke about mixing music and technology.
+Salonen also led a concert with violinist Leila Josefowicz and the Philharmonia Orchestra in an Apple store in Berlin and spoke about mixing music and technology.
 It was the first time that a full orchestra had performed in an Apple store.

-In the summer of 2015 Salonen spoke on the uses of technology in music education to a group of Apple Distinguished Educators.
+In the summer of 2015, Salonen spoke on the uses of technology in music education to a group of Apple Distinguished Educators.

 Personal life

-Salonen and his ex-wife, Jane Price (a former musician with the Philharmonia Orchestra), have three children: daughters Ella Aneira and Anja Sofia, and son Oliver.
-The couple separated in 2017 and filed for divorce in June 2018 after 26 years of marriage.
+Salonen has been married twice.
+His first marriage was to Jane Price, a former musician with the Philharmonia Orchestra.
+The couple had three children: daughters Ella Aneira and Anja Sofia, and son Oliver.
+Salonen and Price separated in 2017 and filed for divorce in June 2018 after 26 years of marriage.
+Salonen married Kaarina Gould in 2021.

 When Igor Stravinsky's former Beverly Hills residence, at 1260 North Wetherly Drive, was put up for sale, Salonen strongly considered buying it.
 He stated, however, that after visiting the house and noting that indentations from Stravinsky's piano were still visible in the carpet, he was too intimidated by the prospect of trying to compose in the same house where Stravinsky had written such works as Symphony in Three Movements, the Concerto in D for Strings, The Rake's Progress, Orpheus, Agon, the Cantata, and the Mass.